-As a collector of German travel documents it is not always easy to read the handwriting of a issued passport especially when you have documents before 19th century.
-Well, I guess said is valid also for other collectors and their collection area.
+As a collector of German travel documents, it is not always easy to read a passport’s handwriting, especially when you have documents before the 19th century.
+Well, I guess said is valid also for other collectors and their collection area. old german language

-The old German language is handwritten in “Kurrent” which is a form of late medieval cursive writing, also known as Kurrentschrift or Alte Deutsche Schrift (“Old German script”).
-Over the history of its use into the first part of the 20th century, many individual letters acquired variant forms.
+The old German language is handwritten in “Kurrent,” which is a form of late medieval cursive writing, also known as Kurrentschrift or Alte Deutsche Schrift (“Old German script”).
+Over the history of its use into the first part of the 20th century, many individual letters acquired variant forms. old german language

 Sütterlin is a modern script based on Kurrentschrift that is characterized by simplified letters and vertical strokes.
-It was developed in 1911 and taught in German schools as primary script from 1935 until 1941.
-Then it was replaced with “normal German font,” which is sometimes referred to (correctly but confusingly) as “Latin font.”
+It was developed in 1911 and taught in German schools as the primary script from 1935 until 1941.
+Then it was replaced with “normal German font,” which is sometimes referred to (correctly but confusingly) as “Latin font.” old german language

 One of my latest acquisitions is a passport from the city of Neumünster (North Germany) issued 1811, printed form, but the personal details are handwritten, of course.
 The picture below helped me to read the text.
 There you can see examples of the single handwritten letters in “Kurrent.”